-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office of Juvenile Justice and Delinquency Prevention (OJJDP) is seeking applications for OJJDP FY 2015 Juvenile Drug Court Addressing Systematic Barriers Program.
-This program furthers the Department's mission by enhancing existing juvenile drug courts for substance abusing juvenile offenders.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office of Juvenile Justice and Delinquency Prevention (OJJDP) is seeking applications for the Second Chance Act: Implementing Statewide Plans To Improve Outcomes for Youth in the Juvenile Justice System Program.
+This program furthers the Department's mission by supporting states to implement statewide policy, practice, and resource allocation changes that will reduce recidivism and improve outcomes for youth in contact with the juvenile justice system.